Rajkumar-Khatua/github-profile-fetcher/README.md

-## MtechZilla Interview 2nd Assignment

 # GitHub User Search

-This is my submission for the second assignment as part of the interview process with MtechZilla.
 This project is a simple web application that allows you to search for GitHub users and view their public information.

 ## Features